 We arrived here by a shared shuttle bus.
 The hotel was modern, spacious and very clean.
 Our bed was huge!
 There is a pool on the roof, which is great for families.
 The ambiance here was great.

 Food: We only ate breakfast here.
 There was such a wide selection.
 It was so yummy and so hard to choose!
 They had Coco Pops!!
 Which is a big win in my eyes (I only eat them if I see them on holiday or a hotel we are staying at, I stay away from them at home.
 It is a treat for me).
 They also had freshly made smoothies and little jam jars on your table.

 What we did: Transport is done via taxis mostly.
 There isn’t much other travel options or they were very confusing.
 However, the taxis were really cheap.
 We went the Dubai mall, which was enormous.
 We ate at the Cheesecake Factory.
 The portions are huge!!!
-We didn’t realize, so when we ordered a starter, main and dessert each, we were like OMG!!
+We didn’t realize, so when we ordered a starter, main and dessert each.
+We could have shared each one between us.

 We went to the Burj Khalifa at night.
-We saw the Dubai Fountain show, which was good.
+We saw the Dubai Fountain show, which was nice.